timfoley/StreamCatcher/README.md

 ## How It's Made
 - An Express server handles API calls to [GuideBox](https://api.guidebox.com/) and [OMDB](omdbapi.com) (major shout-outs!), filtering and preparing the results
 - This React front-end takes care of displaying info, re-querying the back-end to refresh movies, etc.
+- I'd also like to say a HUGE thank-you to [Coolors](http://coolors.co), an awesome color-scheme generator, for giving me the inspiration for this site.

 # Milestones